Wish You Were Here (Rednex song): Music video

-The accompanying music video for "Wish You Were Here" was directed by Matt Broadley.
-It shows a woman, played by lead singer Annika Ljungberg, sitting in a meadow, singing to her man, a soldier who has been killed in a war.
+The accompanying music video for "Wish You Were Here" was directed by Swedish-based director Matt Broadley and has a sepia tone.
+It shows a woman, Mary Joe, played by lead singer Annika Ljungberg, sitting in a meadow, singing to her man, a soldier who has been killed in a war.
 Other times we see the male band members dressed like soldiers, on a battlefield.
 They are shooting at each other and some of them being shot.
 In between, romantic flashbacks between the woman and the man takes us back to happier days.
 In the end, the woman walks through the battlefield at night with a torch in her hand.
 She watches and sings to the dead soldiers, lying on the ground.
-The video has a sepia tone.
-It was later published on Rednex' official YouTube channel in 2013, and had generated more than 13 million views as of February 2023.
+It was later made available in HD on Rednex' official YouTube channel in 2013, and had generated more than 18 million views as of early 2025.

+Other versions

+Blackmore's Night, the band formed by Rainbow guitarist Ritchie Blackmore (formerly of Deep Purple) and his wife Candice Night, recorded a rendition on their 1997 debut album Shadow of the Moon.